 Concrete containment pressure retaining components and their integral attachments, and the post-tensioning systems of concrete containments must meet the inservice inspection requirements applicable to components which are classified as ASME Code Class CC [10 CFR 50.55a(g)(4)(v)(C)].

 Guidance: A COL holder is granted a license based on a description in its Updated Final Safety Analysis Report of a PSI program that meets the ASME Code and the regulations.
-The designers and the COL holders are expected to design and construct plants to ensure that preservice and inservice examinations can be performed as required under Part 50.
+The designers and the COL holders are expected to design and construct plants to ensure that preservice and inservice examinations can be performed as required under 10 CFR Part 50.
 When reviewing PSI results, the inspector should investigate instances where the ASME Code coverage could not be obtained because of interferences due to design, geometry and materials of construction that could have been eliminated at the design stage.
-The ability to perform ISI without interferences provides assurance that unforeseen failure modes (if any should develop) are detected early in plant life, and provides a more robust plant design.
+The ability to perform inservice inspection (ISI) without interferences provides assurance that unforeseen failure modes (if any should develop) are detected early in plant life, and provides a more robust plant design.

 While the inspection areas covered in this procedure form a base for inspection, it is recognized that emergent issues, may demand the attention of the inspector.
 In this instance, the requirements of the core procedure would be satisfied by management directed inspection of the emergent, safety-significant NDE issues.